-Expect the unexpected as Doncaster welcomes ArtBomb: an open platform arts festival, spreading across public space and spilling onto the street.
-This three day event is engineered through the collaborative efforts of Doncaster Creates, The New Fringe and True Tone.
+ArtBomb: an open platform arts festival, spreading across public space and spilling onto the street.
+This three day event was engineered through the collaborative efforts of Doncaster Creates, The New Fringe, True Tone and our partner organisation Doncaster Unitarian Church.
 Situated around Doncaster’s hidden architectural and cultural jewel, the Unitarian Church on Hallgate, the festival aims to spark discussion, challenge ideas and foster a new sense of curiosity.
 As we collectively step from our homes and back outside, we bring art into the urban realm through experimental performance, installations, music, film screenings, workshops and everything in between.
 With a focus on a new generation of diverse creative practitioners, ArtBomb also fosters the growth of emerging creative producers and students by providing live mentorship and talent development through live production, festival management and public engagement.
 ArtBomb is funded by The Arts Council North and DCLT, and in partnership with The Point, Right Up Our Street, Art of Protest Projects, Doncaster College, D31 Gallery, Doncopolitan, CAST and Pride.

 Opening on August 5th and running through September 29th next to the Unitarian Church, Birdsong features newly commissioned works by 14 local artists.
 The title of this exhibition highlights what we heard during lockdown: the absence of the usual hustle bustle sounds emitting from humans, with the replacement of birdsong.
 The works explore the impact of Covid 19 as the artists capture our condition through different artistic approaches.
 Artists featured in this exhibition include Sarah Villeneau, Mandy Keating, James Lockey, Ian Byatt, Sacha Gray, Vicky Morris, Raj Madaan, Angela Robson, Amelia Londsdale, Les Monaghan, Natasha Clarke, Sarah Smizz and Warren Draper.